Alan Turing — "I am not concerned with whether a machine has feelings, but whether it can perfo…"

 I am not concerned with whether a machine has feelings, but whether it can perform tasks that require intelligence.

-"The extent to which we regard mind as distinct from matter, is a matter of convention."
+"The extent to which we regard mind as an attribute of the body, or something separable from it, is largely a matter of convenience."

 Attributed, general implication from his writings, but exact quote is elusive.